The Curious Link Between Estrogen, Mast Cells, and Histamine

 What is histamine?

-Histamine is the immune signalling protein that causes allergies and swelling.
-But it has lots of other jobs.
-Histamine also regulates stomach acid, stimulates the brain, and plays a key role in ovulation and female reproduction.
+Histamine is an immune signaling protein that causes allergies and swelling, but it has many other jobs.
+Histamine also promotes stomach acid, stimulates the brain, and plays a key role in ovulation and female reproduction.

 Did you know?
 Histamine boosts libido, which is why estrogen increases libido and antihistamines decrease it.